Johangalle/Cryptography/various.md

 # Various Python examples
+Code snippets to learn cryptography without the need to use other libraries.
+DO NOT USE IN PRODUCTION.

 ## Convert between int, bytes and hex-string
 ```
 >>> b = b"this is a byte string"